open-telemetry/opentelemetry-ruby-contrib/CONTRIBUTING.md

 It is possible to run the release scripts locally if GitHub Actions is having problems.
-You will need to install the `toys` gem first, and you will need the Rubygems API key for opentelemetry-ruby.
+You will need to install the `toys` gem first, and you will need the Rubygems API key for opentelemetry-ruby-contrib.
 These commands will succeed only if you have write access to the repository.

 To open a release pull request: